IgniteUI/indigo-design-docfx/en/components/grid-column-hiding.md

 ## Toolbar and Header Cell

 The Grid Column Hiding can be achieved by adding a Toolbar with a Column Hiding action that enables the feature for the whole grid.
 However, in order to mark certain columns as hidable, you need to configure the `Column Hiding` override on the Grid Header Cell for the respective column in Sketch and set it to Hidden.
-In Figma, you need to open the Grid Header Cell of a certain column and set the `Feature` property of the nested `Column Hiding` component to `Hidden`.
-By default, the state is set to **Visible**.
 In Adobe XD, the `Column Hiding` layer uses the `Component States` paradigm to let you easily switch between states.
 The default value is **Visible**.
+This feature has been deprecated in Figma and should be applied directly in AppBuilder after the code generation.

 ## Additional Resources